 In the event of a mechanical incident occurring during the rental period of the vehicle, the renter must notify the owner.
 It is their responsibility to bring the vehicle to a competent garage.
 Following a diagnostic at the garage, repairs or part changes may be necessary for the vehicle to be operational again.
 A written agreement in the form of an electronic message sent by e-mail or by text message ("SMS") from the owner must be obtained by the renter before authorizing the garage to begin work on their vehicle.
 In the case where the owner gives their agreement to carry out the repairs, the renter will be then be able to authorize the garage to carry out the repairs.
 The invoice can then be paid by the renter and the owner will refund the renter with a bank transfer, made within 48h.

 In the event of an incident or mechanical breakdown that immobilizes the vehicle, the renter may leave the vehicle in the mechanical garage designated by the insurance company.
-If there is a problem determining a responsible party, the renter must wait for the breakdown assistance, in order to complete an inventory form of the vehicle with them.
+If the culpable party is not clear, the renter must wait for the breakdown assistance, in order to complete an inventory form of the vehicle with them.
 They must also take all the necessary photos (inside and outside) to prove the condition of the vehicle before its removal.
-In the event that the vehicle cannot continue the rental, the renter must pay for the difference in fuel compared what was listed on the inventory from filled out before departure.
-If the owner refuses the repair or if the mechanical breakdown immobilizes the vehicle within a period longer than that provided for by the applicable assistance, it will then be up to the owner to recover their vehicle from the garage having carried out the necessary repairs.
-Depending on the insurer, the cost of transport from their home to the relevant garage may be covered, according to the conditions defined in the applicable assistance contract.
+In the event that the vehicle cannot continue to be driven, the renter must pay for the missing fuel compared to what was listed on the inventory form filled out before departure.
+If the owner refuses to carry out the repair or if the mechanical breakdown immobilizes the vehicle within a timeframe longer than that provided for by the applicable assistance, it will then be up to the owner to recover their vehicle from the garage having carried out the necessary repairs.
+Depending on the insurance provider, the travel costs from their home to the relevant garage may be covered, according to the conditions defined in the applicable assistance contract.

 In the event that the mechanical incident is caused by misuse of the renter, a third party or a fixed object and the renter is found responsible, the latter will then be required to pay for all repairs incurred.